 Listen as recent graduates share their experiences in the Master of Management in Hospitality Program

-If you have a desire to become a leader in the hospitality industry, the MMH's flexible, one-year curriculum will accelerate your career path.
+If you have a desire to become a leader in the hospitality industry, the MMH's flexible, three-semester curriculum will accelerate your career path.
 Which best describes you and your interests?

 You might be someone with some prior hospitality experience—operations, maybe.
 You want to advance your career, maybe to a corporate role, and you recognize intrinsic value in the MMH rather than a general MBA because of the MMH program's focus on hospitality and Cornell's established network—alumni and otherwise—throughout the industry.

 You are an aspiring—or seasoned(!)—entrepreneur, and are seeking an opportunity to incubate your idea in the context of your MMH studies.
 The MMH concentration in entrepreneurship gives you this flexibility and support to take several steps towards launching your idea—maybe even submitting it in a Hotel School business plan competition while you're here.

 Since graduation, you've worked hard and gained valuable experience, but have slowly realized you're "climbing the wrong ladder" to your own version of success.
 Perhaps your untapped dreams are in hotels and restaurants, e-commerce and dynamic pricing, or some other niche of hospitality and service.
 Leveraging past experience, the MMH can be your conduit to changing the direction of your long-term career toward hospitality.

 Your family owns a hospitality business, and you are positioned to one day take the reins and lead.
 Whether or not your undergraduate degree helped prepare you for this challenge, the focus and flexibility of the MMH can provide excellent leadership development within a hospitality context to meet future challenges and opportunities, taking your family business to the next level.